 Around the globe, similarly controlled trials are also taking place.
 A 2010 review by researchers in Germany reports that since 2005 there have been 37 controlled studies assessing the safety and efficacy of marijuana and its naturally occurring compounds in a total of 2,563 subjects.
 By contrast, many FDA-approved drugs go through far fewer trials involving far fewer subjects.
 In fact, according a 2014 review paper published in the Journal of the American Medical Association, the median number of pivotal trials performed prior to FDA drug approval is no more than two and over one-third of newly approved pharmaceuticals are brought to market on the basis of only a single pivotal trial.

 As clinical research into the therapeutic value of cannabinoids has proliferated so too has investigators’ understanding of cannabis’ remarkable capability to combat disease.
-Whereas researchers in the 1970s, 80s, and 90s primarily assessed cannabis’ ability to temporarily alleviate various disease symptoms — such as the nausea associated with cancer chemotherapy — scientists today are exploring the potential role of cannabinoids to modify disease.
+The prospects for improving the properties of cannabis for medical purposes are promising with the use of contemporary breeding technologies.
+Over the last two decades, genomic analyses have led to improvements in major crop varieties.
+A high-throughput sequencing platform and SNP marker-based genotyping platforms tend to have greatly expedited this process.
+Whereas researchers in the 1970s, 80s, and 90s primarily assessed cannabis’ ability to temporarily alleviate various disease symptoms — such as headaches, numbness and the nausea associated with cancer chemotherapy — scientists today are exploring the potential role of cannabinoids to modify disease.

 Of particular interest, scientists are investigating cannabinoids’ capacity to moderate autoimmune disorders such as multiple sclerosis, rheumatoid arthritis, and inflammatory bowel disease, as well as their role in the treatment of neurological disorders such as Alzheimer’s disease and amyotrophic lateral sclerosis (a.k.a.
 Lou Gehrig’s disease.)
 In 2009, the American Medical Association (AMA) resolved “that marijuana’s status as a federal Schedule I controlled substance be reviewed with the goal of facilitating the conduct of clinical research and development of cannabinoid-based medicines.”